fireundubh/playwithfire/pyro.md

 # Pyro

-Pyro is a semi-automated incremental build system for _Skyrim Classic_ (TESV), _Skyrim Special Edition_ (SSE), and _Fallout 4_ (FO4) projects.
-Pyro makes quick work of the process for creating new builds of mods for those games.
+**Pyro** is a parallelized incremental build system for _Skyrim Classic_ (TESV), _Skyrim Special Edition_ (SSE), and _Fallout 4_ (FO4) projects.
+Pyro provides mod authors with an all-in-one tool for compiling Papyrus scripts, packaging BSA and BA2 archives, and preparing builds for distribution.
+Pyro can be integrated as an external tool into any IDE, allowing mod authors to "Instant Build" projects with a single hotkey.

-Fundamentally, Pyro is a command-line interface (CLI) that parses customized Papyrus Project (PPJ) files into actionable data and passes that data to Bethesda Softworks' Papyrus Compiler and zilav's BSArch.

-Pyro automates most build tasks and can play a key role in an automated build and release pipeline.
-Pyro can also be integrated as an external tool within virtually any IDE, allowing modders to build their projects with a single hotkey.

 ## Binaries